SIRAHFF/documentation/_sources/AMBER/Tutorial-1.rst.txt

 1.5.
 Visualizing the simulation
 ________________________________

-Now you can load, visualize and analize the trajectory file in VMD:
+Now you can load, visualize and analize the trajectory in VMD:

 .. code-block::